Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/laptopsurvey.md

--- Throughout the semester I will use specialized broadcasting software that will allow me to seamlessly change between different scenes and sources during our classroom and laboratory and practical sessions.
+-- Throughout the semester I will use specialized broadcasting software that will allow me to seamlessly change between different scenes and sources during our classroom and laboratory sessions.
 If something goes wrong with the broadcasting software and you cannot see my video in Google Meet, then please use a `*` in the Google Meet chat.
 Once you receive my acknowledgment you can explain what problem you are experiencing so that I can resolve it quickly and move on with the class.

 ## Remainder of the Fall 2020 Semester